Ritual as Urban Infrastructure

 -

-contextual understanding
+contextual understanding,

 -

-respect for sacred boundaries
+respect for sacred boundaries,

 -

-dialogue with communities
+dialogue with communities,

 -

-cultural accuracy
+cultural accuracy,

 -

-ethical distribution of stories and images
+ethical circulation of stories and images.

 Understanding Before Preservation